digst/cloud/design.md

 Service availability is an extension of the cloud characteristica of measured services.
 THe health of the platform and it's individual services most be continiously monitored.

-**_Vendor Neutrality:_ Applications and data shall be movable from one cloud platform to another without unreasonable effort.**
+**_Vendor Neutrality:_ Applications and data shall be portable from one cloud platform to another without unreasonable effort.**

 Public agencies can not allow their data or applications to be locked-in to a specific vendor.
-From a regulatory point of view, public procurement should support competition and not favour a specific propitary tehcnology or sole vendor.
+From a regulatory point of view, public procurement should support competition and not favour a specific propriatary tehcnology or sole vendor.
 From a strategic perspective, it should be possbile to move public services between organisation, and additionally have them  intergrated into new operational landscapes.
 This principle supports the characteristic of provider resource pooling.

 Exposed interfaces are standardized and supported by Open Source implementations.
 Interfaces towards customers and interfaces exposed internally between platform and applications shall be selected on the basis of their support in the open source community.
 Selecting interfaces suopported by open source ensures a licens-free fall back option, if the benefits of licensed implementions are not balanced with the price.
 Standardization ensure a clear governance of changes and transparent terms of use.